Nhahan1997/CS3203-GoRestaurant/README.md

    * Using The app.post() function routes the HTTP POST requests to the specified path with the specified callback functions.
    * Using The app.put() function routes the HTTP PUT requests to the specified path with the specified callback functions.
    * Using app.delete() function to delete.
+   * The login/register and check Authenticated is a open-source from DWRCS YouTube channel [2].
 ```js
 app.get("/index", checkAuthenticated, (req, res) => {
   res.render("index", { name: req.user.name });